yenpin764/EGL301_Assignment1/README.md

 ## 1. Introduction

-It is relevatively easy to use this node module, as it uses a **menu driven approach**.
+It is relatively easy to use this node module, as it uses a **menu-driven approach**.

-The following the hierarchy
+The following is the hierarchy
 - Main Menu
     - Hospitals
         - List of Hospitals